jariarkko/powerplanttracker/README.md

     --debug
     --no-debug

+Turns on or off high-level debugging.
+The default is off

+    --deep-debug
+    --no-deep-debug

-Turns on or off debugging.
+Turns on or off detailed debugging.
 The default is off

     --country somecountry